-The parameter constraints for a well-defined $P_{\mathbf{\Theta}}(\mathbf{Y})$ are restrictive on the structure of graph and the admissible interactions.
-As the graph is implicated by the support by $\mathbf{\Theta}$, the constraints of Table (\ref{table.parameterConstr}) imply that the nodes corresponding to conditionally Gaussian random variables cannot be connected to the nodes representing exponential and/or Poisson random variables.
+The parameter constraints for a well-defined $P_{\mathbf{\Theta}}(\mathbf{Y})$ as identified by \cite{Chen2015} are restrictive on the structure of graph and the admissible interactions.
+As the graph is implicated by the off-diagonal support by $\mathbf{\Theta}$, the latter's constraints for well-definedness imply that the nodes corresponding to conditionally Gaussian random variables cannot be connected to the nodes representing exponential and/or Poisson random variables.
 Moreover, when $Y_{j}$ and $Y_{j'}$ are assumed to be Poisson and/or exponential random variables conditionally on the other variates, their interaction can only be negative.
-However, these restrictions can be relaxed by modeling data with, for example, a truncated poisson distribution (\citealp{yang2014mixed}), or, while possibly not resulting in a well-defined joint distribution, might even be ignored altogether for network estimation (\citealp{Chen2015}).
+However, these restrictions can be relaxed by modeling data with, for example, a truncated Poisson distribution (\citealp{yang2014mixed}), or, while possibly not resulting in a well-defined joint distribution, might even be ignored altogether for network estimation (\citealp{Chen2015}).

-Finally, notice that the pairwise joint MRF distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ is well-defined on a convex parameter space (see Supplementary Material A).
-This implies that, when limiting ourselves to the class of pairwise joint MRF distributions for the GLM family with the constraints from Table (\ref{table.parameterConstr}), parameter estimation amounts to a concave optimization problem with a convex domain.
+Finally, the pairwise MRF distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ is well-defined on a convex parameter space (see Supplementary Material B).
+This implies that, when limiting ourselves to the class of pairwise MRF distributions for the GLM family and adhere to the constraints for well-definedness, parameter estimation amounts to a concave optimization problem with a convex domain.